 27-09-2019 | By Moe Long

 There’s an overall trend towards environmentalism across all sectors.
 Whether this means restaurants banning plastic straws, transitioning to clean energy sources, or purchasing carbon offsets, society has witnessed an uptick in sustainability.
-Recently, green technology examples have become increasingly popular.
-Learn all about green technologies and why they are essential.
+Green technology and sustainability market trends show significant growth as more industries adopt eco-friendly practices.
+Understanding what green technology is and its benefits is crucial for fostering a sustainable future.

 Green technology is designed with the planet in mind and can help reduce carbon emissions, minimise waste and conserve natural resources.
 It’s an essential part of sustainability, which aims to meet present needs without compromising future generations’ ability to meet their own.
 Sustainability is a balance between economic, social and environmental factors that must be considered holistically for a sustainable future.